 As an adventure elopement photographer who also made the leap to elope and had to go through these conversations myself, I hope to be able to help you through announcing and discussing your adventure elopement plans with your loved ones.

 Elopements come in all sorts of shapes and sizes.
-As adventure elopement photographers, we consider any wedding with less than 15 guests to be an elopement.
+As an adventure elopement photographer, I consider any wedding with less than 10 people total to be an elopement.
 If you’re having an adventure elopement with a small group of family and friends, the decision is pretty simple and straightforward.
 If you want any guests at your elopement, you have to let at least that select group of people know.

 If you’re having any guests at your elopement, we strongly recommend announcing your plans more broadly in advance.
 Otherwise, there’s a high risk of hurting the feelings of loved ones who weren’t invited — more so because it can look like an attempt to cover the wedding up and keep the adventure elopement a secret than because of disappointment over the lack of an invite itself.

 If you are having an intimate elopement with only you and your boo, the decision can either be easier or tougher, depending on your relationship with your loved ones.
 It can be easier because you don’t have to explain to different parties why you decided to draw the line where you did — the matter of “why parents but no grandparents?”, or “why grandparents but no aunts/uncles?” becomes a moot point.